 Domenico Tramontin founded the squero Tramontin (a squero is a Venetian gondola shipyard) in 1884.
 It is now in the hands of the fifth generation, Elena and Elisabetta Tramontin, after the premature death of their father Roberto.

-Neither Elena nor Elisabetta are maestri d’ascia like their father, so Matteo Tamassia manages the day to day work in the squero.
+Neither Elena nor Elisabetta are maestri d’ascia like their father, so Matteo Tamassia manages the day-to-day work in the squero.

 It takes about 280 pieces of wood, all individually cut and made, to make a Venetian gondola.
 No two pieces are the same.